 Hans Island is a small, uninhabited, barren rock in the Arctic with no known reserves of oil or natural gas.
-Yet still, there is an ongoing territorial dispute between Denmark and Canada over who owns this little rock, and a very odd one at that.
+Still, there is an ongoing territorial dispute between Denmark and Canada over who owns this little rock, and a very odd one at that.

-Ever since then, when the flag on the island is periodically changed between the Danish and Canadian flag, the bottle is also replaced on each visit.
+Ever since then, when the flag on the island is periodically changed between the Danish and Canadian flag, the bottle is also replaced.
 The Canadians leave a bottle of Canadian Club and the Danes a bottle of schnapps.

 The conflict is as of today still unresolved, but there are suggestions on how to move forward.
 Arctic experts from Canada and Denmark propose making Hans Island into a condominium, a solution that has proven to resolve other conflicts in the past.
 But in a region of growing importance, as natural resources are becoming available and new shipping routes are opening up, it is unclear if both countries can settle for such a solution.